Nat King Cole: Personal life

 Around the time Cole launched his singing career, he entered into Freemasonry.
-He was raised in January 1944 in the Thomas Waller Lodge No. 49 in California.
+Cole was raised in January 1944 in the Thomas Waller Lodge No. 49 in California.
 The lodge was named after fellow Prince Hall mason and jazz musician Fats Waller.
-He joined the Scottish Rite Freemasonry, becoming Master Mason.
+Cole joined the Scottish Rite Freemasonry, becoming a 32nd Degree Mason.

 Cole was "an avid baseball fan", particularly of Hank Aaron.
-In 1968, Nelson Riddle related an incident from some years earlier and told of music studio engineers, searching for a source of noise, finding Cole listening to a game on a transistor radio.
+In 1968, Nelson Riddle related an incident from some years earlier of music studio engineers searching for a source of noise and finding Cole listening to a game on a transistor radio.

 Marriages and children

 Cole met his first wife, Nadine Robinson, while they were on tour for the all-black Broadway musical Shuffle Along.
-He was 18 when they married.
-She was the reason he moved to Los Angeles and formed the Nat King Cole trio.
-This marriage ended in divorce in 1948.
-On March 28, 1948 (Easter Sunday), six days after his divorce became final, Cole married the singer Maria Hawkins.
-The Coles were married in Harlem's Abyssinian Baptist Church by Adam Clayton Powell Jr. They had five children: Natalie (1950–2015), who had a successful career as a singer before dying of congestive heart failure at age 65; an adopted daughter, Carole (1944–2009, the daughter of Maria's sister), who died of lung cancer at the age of 64; an adopted son, Nat Kelly Cole (1959–1995), who died of AIDS at the age of 36; and twin daughters, Casey and Timolin (born September 26, 1961), whose birth was announced in the "Milestones" column of Time magazine on October 6, 1961.
-Maria supported him during his final illness and stayed with him until his death.
+Cole was 18 when they married in 1937, and was the reason why he moved to Los Angeles and formed the Nat King Cole trio.
+Their marriage ended in divorce in 1948.

+On March 28, 1948 (Easter Sunday), six days after his divorce became final, Cole married singer Maria Hawkins.
+The Coles were married in Harlem's Abyssinian Baptist Church by Adam Clayton Powell Jr. They had five children: Natalie (1950–2015), who had a successful career as a singer before dying of congestive heart failure at age 65; an adopted daughter, Carole (1944–2009, the daughter of Maria's sister), who died of lung cancer at the age of 64; an adopted son, Nat Kelly Cole (1959–1995), who died of AIDS at the age of 36; and twin daughters, Casey and Timolin, born September 26, 1961.
+Maria supported Cole during his final illness and stayed with him until his death.
 In an interview, she emphasized his musical legacy and the class he exhibited despite his imperfections.

 Experiences with racism

-In August 1948, Cole purchased a house from Col. Harry Gantz, the former husband of the silent film actress Lois Weber, in the all-white Hancock Park neighborhood of Los Angeles.
-The Ku Klux Klan, which was active in Los Angeles in the 1950s, responded by placing a burning cross on his front lawn.
-Members of the property-owners association told Cole they did not want any "undesirables" moving into the neighborhood.
+In August 1948, Cole purchased a house from Col. Harry Gantz, the ex-husband of silent film actress Lois Weber, in the all-white Hancock Park neighborhood of Los Angeles.
+Shortly thereafter, a burning cross was placed on his front lawn and the property-owners association told Cole they did not want any "undesirables" moving into the neighborhood.
 Cole responded, "Neither do I. And if I see anybody undesirable coming in here, I'll be the first to complain."
 His dog died after eating poisoned meat, something likely to be connected to his moving to the neighborhood.

 In 1956, Cole was contracted to perform in Cuba.
 He wanted to stay at the Hotel Nacional de Cuba in Havana but was refused because it operated a color bar.
 Cole honored his contract, and the concert at the Tropicana Club was a huge success.
-During the following year, he returned to Cuba for another concert, singing many songs in Spanish.
+The following year, Cole returned to Cuba for another concert, singing many songs in Spanish.